-Within the owl’s gaze, an old woman in bark-shadow sleeves
+The owl’s gaze holds an old woman in bark-shadow sleeves

-is pouring out handfuls of light.
+pouring handfuls of light.
 You reach in for a fill

-turning warm palms naked under the cloudless sky.
+turning warm palms naked under a speckled sky.

-You tempt a stream into the yellow of your eyes,
+You tempt the stream into the yellow of your eyes,

 the freckles of your skin and the mole on your back.

 You fount into your bent toe bones and calloused thumbs.

 You ask how the woman landed with the owl.

 She laughs until her eyes get small